Thinking Sideways

 Long description:

-Chess is the art of the possible - after all, there are more possible chess games than atoms in the universe.
+Chess is the art of the possible - after all, there are more potential chess games than atoms in the universe.

-Chess players are experts in considering their options, allowing them to seize an opportunity, idea or move that no one else saw.
+Great players are experts at exploring options, allowing them to seize an opportunity, idea or move that no one else saw.
 Two-time US chess champion Jennifer Shahade calls this 'thinking sideways'.
-And in today's hyper competitive world, thinking sideways can help you win at life.
+And in today's hyper-competitive world, thinking sideways can help you win at life.

-In Thinking Sideways, Shahade shows you don't have to be a great chess player to think more like a chess player.
+In Thinking Sideways, Shahade shows you don't have to be a chess player to think more like a chess player.
 From building mind palaces to crafting decision trees, she reveals the most useful strategies from the ancient game that we can use in our daily lives.
-Drawing on examples from business, sports and psychology, as well as her own experiences touring the world as a chess and poker player, Shahade transforms our understanding of what success looks like, and how to achieve it for ourselves.
+Drawing on examples from business, sports and psychology, as well as her own experiences touring the world as a chess and poker champion, Thinking Sideways offers a practical toolkit for smarter thinking and transforms our understanding of what success looks like, and how to achieve it for ourselves.

-This book is not about playing chess better, or even playing chess at all - it's about how thinking sideways can propel you to success and happiness.
+This book is not about playing chess - it's about how thinking sideways can propel you to success and happiness.